WICG/observable/README.md

  - `Iterable` (anything with `Symbol.iterator`)
  - `Promise` (or any thenable)

-Furthermore, any method on the platform that wishes to accept an `Observable` can take any of the above objects as well (by accepting a WebIDL `any`), which will be converted to a native Observable before being subscribed to.
+Furthermore, any method on the platform that wishes to accept an Observable as a Web IDL argument, or return one from a callback whose return type is `Observable` can do so with any of the above objects as well.
+This can be accomplished in one of two ways that we'll finalize in the Observable
+specification:

+ 1. By making the `Observable` type a special Web IDL type that performs this ECMAScript Object ➡️ Web IDL conversion automatically, like Web IDL does for other types.
+ 2. Require methods and callbacks that work with Observables to specify the type `any`, and have the corresponding spec prose immediately invoke a conversion algorithm that the Observable specification will supply.

+The conversation in https://github.com/domfarolino/observable/pull/60 leans towards option (1).

 #### Lazy, synchronous delivery